TheJellyCat/Fic_Conversion/README.md

     - Note this excludes underline and strike-through where separation of formatted words is visible.

 Each of these features, excluding quote conversion, is a single line and can be independently turned off or changed.
 Note that this may occasionally introduce quirks to quote conversion.
 I've attempted to write things in a way that keep these separate, but let me know if you find that something breaks!

+### A Note
+As much as I'd like to account for every possible situation, there will always be some combination of typos/spacing/etc that causes something to be replaced incorrectly.
+If this is a frequent occurrence, drop a note in the issues.
+If this is one in a hundred, it will probably need to be considered an outlier and just be corrected manually.
+Always proofread your text!